 Based on legend, at midnight on every new year, a savage beast, Nian, will arrive to eat the villagers' livestock, crop, and even children.
 One day, the villagers saw Nian was scared off by a child wearing red.
 To scare away the beast, loud noises and lights were also used.

 Chinese Lunar New Year is also the time for bitterness and disputes to be resolved, debts paid and any ill fortune and bad luck to be cleared away.
 This is to ensure that you will have a fresh start to the new year.

 Chinese New Year Symbolism, Beliefs and Traditions

-The Chinese Lunar New Year celebration is abound with many symbols, beliefs and traditions.
+The Chinese Lunar New Year celebration abounds with many symbols, beliefs, and traditions.
 Red is the main color for the New Year celebrations so you see people wearing red dresses, hanging red lanterns and anything that is associated with the festival will be colored red.

 Flowers such as narcissus and peony, fruits such as oranges, Chinese mythological beast such as dragon, are examples of symbols that has special meaning for the Chinese New Year.
 These items will be prominently displayed in the homes and offices throughout the celebration period.

 Houses will be cleaned on New Year's eve as it is believed that sweeping and cleaning the house on the first day of the New Year will be like sweeping away luck, fortune, and prosperity!

 First-day taboo also includes the nonusage of sharp objects like knives.
 Foul languages and scolding are not to be uttered.
 If there's death in your family, then you are not allowed to go visiting as you will bring bad luck to your host.

 Chinese New Year Celebration in Malaysia